 It’s almost eerie, how empty the streets are these days in the downtown homeless corridor.

-All that remained of that makeshift community Tuesday afternoon were a few holdouts, men squatting near bedding and backpacks along Foremaster Lane.
+All that remained of that makeshift community early this afternoon were a few holdouts, men squatting near bedding and backpacks along Foremaster Lane.

-Like the neighborhood, the men were quiet, declining to be interviewed.
+Like the neighborhood, the men were quiet, each declining to be interviewed.

 Instead of tents, steel barricades lined the sidewalks.